NEWS Get the best Plastic, Cosmetic and Pediatric Surgery at an affordable cost.

 Burn management is a complex and multifaceted process that requires a combination of immediate first aid, professional medical assessment, and a comprehensive treatment plan.
 From understanding burn severity to long-term rehabilitation, addressing the physical, psychological, and social aspects of burn injuries is essential for optimal outcomes.

-Dr Geetika Paliwal Plastic surgeon is highly skilled and experienced burn surgeon, she has experience of more than 15 years and deals in both acute burn injury and post burn deformities.
+Dr Geetika Paliwal ,best burn surgeon in Indore, has experience of more than 15 years and deals in both acute burn injury and post burn deformities.

 Proin at varius arcu.
 Sed posuere orci bibendum pharetra dapibus.
 Ut velit augue, imperdiet vel leo id, cursus vehicula urna.